Fingerprint: Forensic laboratories

 Although there are hundreds of reported techniques for fingerprint detection, many of these are only of academic interest and there are only around 20 really effective methods which are currently in use in the more advanced fingerprint laboratories around the world.

 Some of these techniques, such as ninhydrin, diazafluorenone and vacuum metal deposition, show great sensitivity and are used operationally.
 Some fingerprint reagents are specific, for example ninhydrin or diazafluorenone reacting with amino acids.
 Others such as ethyl cyanoacrylate polymerisation, work apparently by water-based catalysis and polymer growth.
 Vacuum metal deposition using gold and zinc has been shown to be non-specific, but can detect fat layers as thin as one molecule.

 More mundane methods, such as the application of fine powders, work by adhesion to sebaceous deposits and possibly aqueous deposits in the case of fresh fingerprints.
-The aqueous component of a fingerprint, whilst initially sometimes making up over 90% of the weight of the fingerprint, can evaporate quite quickly and may have mostly gone after 24 hours.
+The aqueous component of a fingerprint, while initially sometimes making up over 90% of the weight of the fingerprint, can evaporate quite quickly and may have mostly gone after 24 hours.
 Following work on the use of argon ion lasers for fingerprint detection, a wide range of fluorescence techniques have been introduced, primarily for the enhancement of chemically developed fingerprints; the inherent fluorescence of some latent fingerprints may also be detected.
 Fingerprints can for example be visualized in 3D and without chemicals by the use of infrared lasers.

 A comprehensive manual of the operational methods of fingerprint enhancement was last published by the UK Home Office Scientific Development Branch in 2013 and is used widely around the world.

 A technique proposed in 2007 aims to identify an individual's ethnicity, sex, and dietary patterns.

+Limitations and implications in a forensic context

+One of the main limitations of friction ridge impression evidence regarding the actual collection would be the surface environment, specifically talking about how porous the surface the impression is on.
+With non-porous surfaces, the residues of the impression will not be absorbed into the material of the surface, but could be smudged by another surface.
+With porous surfaces, the residues of the impression will be absorbed into the surface.
+With both resulting in either an impression of no value to examiners or the destruction of the friction ridge impressions.

+In order for analysts to correctly positively identify friction ridge patterns and their features depends heavily on the clarity of the impression.
+Therefore, the analysis of friction ridges is limited by clarity.

+In a court context, many have argued that friction ridge identification and ridgeology should be classified as opinion evidence and not as fact, therefore should be assessed as such.
+Many have said that friction ridge identification is only legally admissible today because during the time when it was added to the legal system, the admissibility standards were quite low.
+There are only a limited number of studies that have been conducted to help confirm the science behind this identification process.